SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 and tokens cannot affect the nature they experience of topics using this field.

-The **subscriber** field provides a unique (within the scope of this topic) identity for the consumer, allowing it to be recognised across connection interruptions, so allowing message delivery to be reliable.
+The **subscriber** field provides a unique (within the scope of this topic) identity for the consumer, allowing it to be recognised across connection interruptions, so allowing message delivery to be resumed after such interruptions and thus reliable.

 The **shared** field determines if multiple clients can connect in parallel as the consumer identified in the **subscriber** field, acting collectively to share the notification message processing load.